navzam/token-store-multi-service-sample/README.md

 This repository includes an ARM template that describes the necessary resources.
 You can easily deploy them to your Azure subscription using the button above.
 It will create 3 Azure resources:
 - App Service: Hosts the sample web app
 - App Service Plan: Defines the compute resources and pricing for the App Service
-- Token Vault: Stores and manages OAuth access tokens
+- Token Store: Stores and manages OAuth access tokens

 The template includes some paramters that you will have to fill in:

 Parameter               | Description
 ----------------------- | ------------------------------------------------------------------
-`tokenVaultName`        | Name of the Token Vault resource.
-Used in the Token Vault's URL `webAppPlanName`        | Name for the App Service Plan resource `webAppName`            | Name for the App Service resource.
+`tokenStoreName`        | Name of the Token Store resource.
+Used in the Token Store's URL `webAppPlanName`        | Name for the App Service Plan resource `webAppName`            | Name for the App Service resource.
 Used in the web app's URL `dropboxAppId`          | App key assigned when you registered the Dropbox app